Sesdear/Auto-Port-Forward-Tool/README.md

+if with ui
   Requires PyQt6 and Python3.11
-Work only on windows
+if without ui
+  Requires python 3.9 >